semaphoreci/docs/webhook-notifications_5def901604286364bc92af37.md

 ```

 In this example `revision.pull_request` and `revision.tag` are null because
-payload is related to pipeline from branch build.
-Information about build type
+payload is related to pipeline run started from a push to the branch.
+Information
-is kept in `revision.reference_type`.
+about this is kept in `revision.reference_type`.

 Sample `pull_request` object: